 In a purely non-scientific, sticking-my-finger-into-the-wind kind of way, it seems to me there’s been more discussion of Safety 2, Human and Organizational Performance (HOP), and Safety Differently lately.

-Note: I tend to lump these all together as different names for basically the same thing–let me know if you disagree–and I’ll be using the term Safety Differently for the rest of this article.
+Note: I tend to lump these all together because they have a lot in common and I’ll be using the term Safety Differently for the rest of this article.

 Maybe you’ve noticed that same increase in chatter about and interest in Safety Differently yourself lately.